Exams and writings

 Proctored campus exams

-A classic exam that is conducted on campus dates back a long time and thus has well-developed traditions regarding the implementation.
+An examination conducted on campus in the classroom with a supervising invigilator and a touring teacher on duty.
+At KTH, the proctored campus exams has a long history and thus well-developed traditions regarding the implementation.
 This page highlights the advantages and disadvantages of a proctored campus exam and discusses when it can be a suitable form of examination.

 Read more about Proctored campus exams .